-For example, if the goal of your test is to check how many users access a particular page of your website, define the goal type as track page visits on.
-Next, enter the URL of the page that the users need to visit, to record the conversion.
+For example, if the goal of your test is to check how many users access a particular page of your website, define the goal type as track page visits on and enter the URL of the page that the users need to visit, to record the conversion.

 URL matches pattern

-Select the URL match type to record goal conversion on more than one page of your website.
+If you wish to record the goal conversion on more than one page of your website, choose the URL matches pattern option.
 For this URL type, define a URL pattern by substituting variable parts of the URL with the wildcard * (an asterisk).